rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

     </div>
   </div>
   <!-- Data Extraction -->
-  <h5 class='mb-3'><strong>3.
-Data Extraction</strong></h5>
+  <h5 class='mb-3'><strong>C. Data Extraction</strong></h5>
   <div class="row mb-4">
     <div class="col-md-6">
       <p>One thing I discovered while working on the project was that loading the audio clips using librosa.load() is time consuming. librosa.load() takes in audio files as parameter and returns the audio object in a NumPy array.
 The same NumPy array object can be passed as parameters to other librosa functions to extract audio features.
 To save downstream processing time, I used librosa.load() to load the audio files and saved the returned NumPy array object to disk, which enabled me to use the NumPy array object directly when extracting audio features.
-The Google Colab notebook shown in the videos is the 3.data_extraction.ipynb file in the GitHub repo.</p>
+The Google Colab notebook shown in the videos is the c.data_extraction.ipynb file in the GitHub repo.</p>
     </div>
     <div class="col-md-6 d-flex align-items-center justify-content-center">
       <iframe src="https://www.youtube.com/embed/se0_icqomLo?si=I5gecCw4N1XqdOcN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>